Projects

 Embedded Tutoring

-In 2020, I designed our writing center’s model for embedded tutoring and helped the center launch a pilot of that program in 2021.
-Because of the level of success our initial assessment revealed, I was asked to expand this program to a broader embedded support initiative through our Center for Academic Success and it’s professional academic support staff and peer tutors.
-I was first introduced to an embedded tutoring model in 2008 as an instructor for the English Department at UIS.
-Based on this experience, I began intensely researching embedded tutoring and designing the model we currently use at LLCC.
-Currently, I am leading a team that is designing a comprehensive model for embedded support at our college that will unify the embedded tutoring efforts across multiple academic support services for the purpose of increasing student success rates across disciplines in high-DFW courses.
+In 2020, I designed the LLCC writing center’s model for embedded tutoring and helped the center launch a pilot of that program in 2021.
+Because of the level of success the initial assessment revealed, I was asked to expand this program to a broader embedded support initiative through the college's Center for Academic Success.
+I was first introduced to the embedded tutoring model in 2008 as an instructor for the English Department at UIS.
+Based on this experience, I began intensely researching embedded tutoring and designing the model used at LLCC.

 What Is Embedded Tutoring?